Ignite Adaptive Sports is a 501(c)3, nonprofit, located at the beautiful Eldora Mountain Resort, just 21 miles from Boulder, CO.

 To provide integrated recreational opportunities for people with disabilities that will foster independence through the acquisition of lifetime skills.

 Established in 1975, Ignite Adaptive Sports is the second oldest adaptive program in Colorado.
 Forty years ago, a small group of passionate people saw an opportunity to enhance the lives of individuals living with disabilities by providing access to Colorado’s great winter sport of skiing.
-In 1975, the program began when this dedicated group of volunteers provided lessons to 10 disabled students from the University of Colorado.
+In 1975, the program began when this dedicated group of volunteers provided lessons to 10 students with disabilities from the University of Colorado.
 With advances in adaptive sports equipment technology, a reduced stigma associated with disabilities, and our passion to serve people with disabilities, Ignite has seen tremendous growth and support from the Colorado community and sponsors.

 What We Do

 Ignite Adaptive Sports provides safe, fun and affordable instruction in alpine and cross-country skiing, snowboarding and snowshoeing to people with cognitive and physical disabilities to enhance their quality of life.
 We provide over 1000 lessons per season, from January through March, on Thursdays to Sundays.
 All lessons are private and include specialized equipment and a trained instructor.
 Some lessons may include more than one instructor based on the students’ needs.
+During lessons, students enjoy their time on the mountain while they build confidence that they can apply to other areas of life.

 Who We Serve